 By reducing the rental rate $100* a month you have to increase your annual net cash flow by $570.00

 * The $100 is for example purposes.
-Sometimes a simple $75.00 to $50.00 adjustment is all it takes, especially if we're going from something like $1,525.00 to $1,495.00.
-This minor adjustment opens your property to people who don't want to spend more than $1,500.00 a month and who otherwise wouldn't have seen your property.
+Sometimes a simple $75.00 to $50.00 adjustment is all it takes, especially if we're going from $1,525.00 to $1,495.00.
+This minor adjustment in price opens your property to people who don't want to spend more than $1,500.00 a month and who otherwise wouldn't have seen your property.